esm-tools/pymorize/doc/pymorize_building_blocks.rst

 =====================================

 The ``pymorize`` CLI and it's main configuration file has a few basic concepts you should be familiar with before you start using it.
 This guide will give you a brief overview of these concepts.
-Suggestions for improvements are always welcome!

 Configuration
 -------------